 If you discover that your child has harmed another child, it’s likely that you will feel shocked, confused and unsure about where to turn to for help.
 We find that parents want to do the right thing and they also want to protect their child.

 Sometimes parents struggle to identify normal sexual behaviour in young people, and the circumstances of young people who exhibit harmful sexual behaviour vary - for example, using inappropriate language, to the abuse of a sibling over a long period of time.
 Parents often want to know 'why?', but it’s often not the result of one single thing and it’s likely the child won’t be able to say why.

 Rather than punishing and shaming young people, we believe in helping them connect with their strengths and positive attributes, to draw them away from behaving in a way that harms others.

-Each child is an individual and will develop in his or her own way.
+Each child is an individual and will develop in their own way.
 However, there is a generally accepted range of behaviours linked to a child's age and developmental stage.
 Sometimes these will involve some exploration with other children of similar age.
-It can be difficult to tell the difference between age appropriate sexual exploration and warning signs of harmful behaviour.
+It can be difficult to tell the difference between age appropriate sexual behaviour and warning signs of harmful behaviour.
 Occasionally we may need to explain to children why we would prefer them not to continue with a particular behaviour.
 This is a chance to talk with them about keeping themselves and others safe and to let them know that you are someone who will listen.

-Disabled children may develop at different rates, depending on the nature of their disability, and they can be more vulnerable to abuse.
+Children who are disabled may develop at different rates, depending on the nature of their disability, and they can be more vulnerable to abuse.
 Children with learning disabilities, for example, may behave sexually in ways that are out of step with their age.
 Particular care may be needed in educating such children to understand their sexual development and to ensure that they can communicate effectively about any worries they have.